GSA/ficam-management/pages/4_comm-plan.md

 ---
 ---

 To communicate consistently and effectively, you should create a communications plan early in the program life cycle.
-A Communications Plan will outline the objectives, goals, themes and approach of the overall program.
+A communications plan will outline the objectives, goals, themes and approach of the overall program.

 We’ve provided you a summary of some common communications that you should include in your ICAM program below.